-Stockport College were successful in securing hate crime funding in 2022.
+Stockport College (part of The Trafford College Group) were successful in securing hate crime funding in 2022.
 This was used to hold a Muslim Arts and Culture Festival (MACFEST) in the college and included an event which was designed and delivered by the college students.
 The idea behind MACFEST is to "spread honey not hate" and celebrated Muslim heritage and culture.
 Students and staff were encouraged to wear traditional clothes and celebrate their culture through music and dance, an art exhibition, makeup, and henna tattoo demonstrations.
 The event was featured in a student newsletter and included photographs as well as student testimonials and feedback on the positive event, and the impact it had across the college.